sleeptoken/zettelkasten/Remote Thought/Router.md

 ## Switch

 Switches keep a table of Ethernet mac addresses called a Mac table.
 It uses these unique mac addresses for your devices to send traffic to its destination on the land and works at the data link too.
-Once data is traveling on your local network max addresses are used for traffic to find its destination to the local network.
+> Once data is traveling on your local network mac addresses are used for traffic to find its destination to the local network.
 IP addresses are only used on the internet

 Switches are more secure than hub
 Cause switch have isolated collision domain (u can't sniff the traffic on the network )

-So When traffic goes into the switch it knows what what the mac address is.
+So When traffic goes into the switch it knows what the mac address is.
 So instead of sending the data of all the devices, it just sends it to that one physical port
-We can defeat ICD with OPP spoofing
+We can defeat `ICD` with `OPP` spoofing

-### modems
+### Modems

 They modulate and de modulate the signal so it can be passed onto the local loop of your network carrier

-### bridge
+### Bridge

 Which forwards packets and filters based on MAC addresses.
 It forwards broadcast traffic but not collision

 ### DHCP

-Cat /var/log/syslog | grep DHCP
+`Cat /var/log/syslog | grep DHCP`
-If ipaddresses are not dynamically assigned by DHCP then they are statically assigned
+If `ipaddresses` are not dynamically assigned by `DHCP` then they are statically assigned
 ### Os of router

 - OpenWrt is used in a lot of devices